Philadelphia Birth Injury Lawyer

 Do we sue the individual doctor, the hospital, or both in a birth injury case in Philadelphia?
 Are they different legal fights?

 We carefully decide who to sue based on our investigation.
 Often, we sue both the individual doctors, nurses, and the hospital itself.
+A hospital or birthing center, as well as any healthcare provider involved in the delivery, may be held liable if their negligence caused a birth injury.
 Hospitals can be held responsible for the negligence of their employees (nurses, residents, staff doctors) and for their own actions, like having unsafe policies, understaffing, or failing to maintain equipment.
 Suing both often gives your child the best chance at full compensation, as hospitals usually have much deeper pockets than individual doctors.
 It also allows us to investigate all angles of potential negligence within the medical system.

 This whole process sounds incredibly long and emotionally draining.
 How does your firm support families through such a difficult legal journey?